swinslow/spdx-cookbook/2-concept-guide.md

 The [SPDX specification](https://spdx.org/specifications) defines the fields and formatting of SPDX Documents.
 Currently, there are two recognized data formats for SPDX Documents: *RDF/XML* and a *custom tag-value* format.

 The SPDX project is actively exploring adding more common data exchange formats, in particular JSON and YAML.
+These formats are expected to be added in the upcoming minor release of the SPDX spec, version 2.2.

 The examples in this cookbook use the *tag-value* format, since it is more human-readable and easier to understand.
 A brief introduction to the format is